 AMR Corp.
-(AAMRQ)’s American Airlines can be strong as a standalone company and doesn’t need a merger with US Airways Group Inc. to survive, a lawyer for American said in court.
+(AAMRQ:US)’s American Airlines can be strong as a standalone company and doesn’t need a merger with US Airways Group Inc. to survive, a lawyer for American said in court.

 American needs a competitive cost structure, and union support for a merger shouldn’t factor into a judge’s consideration of American’s request to reject union contracts, attorney Jack Gallagher said today in U.S. Bankruptcy Court in Manhattan.